-For each commercial building in the country which has obtained a LEED and or Energy Star label, we identified a control group consisting of all commercial properties located within about 1,300 feet.
-For this sample - about 10,000 buildings divided into about 900 clusters, each containing one labeled building and nearby unlabeled buildings - we relate market rents or selling prices of the properties to the hedonic characteristics of properties, within very small geographical areas of about 0.2 square miles.
+For each commercial building in the country which has obtained a LEED and/or Energy Star label, we identified a control group consisting of all commercial properties located within about 1,300 feet.
+For this sample-about 10,000 buildings divided into about 900 clusters, each containing one labeled building and nearby unlabeled buildings-we relate market rents or selling prices of the properties to the hedonic characteristics of properties, within very small geographical areas of about 0.2 square miles.

 The results clearly indicate the importance of a green label in affecting the market rents and values of commercial space.
-The results suggest that an otherwise identical commercial building with an Energy-Star certification will rent for about three percent more per square foot; the difference in effective rent is estimated to be about six percent.
+The results suggest that an otherwise identical commercial building with an Energy Star certification will rent for about 3 percent more per square foot; the difference in effective rent is estimated to be about 7 percent.
 The increment to the selling price may be as much as 16 percent.

 These effects are large, and they are consistent.
-As noted above, at prevailing capitalization rates of six percent, the increment to effective rents (estimated in Table 3) implies that the value of a green building is about \$5.5 million more than the value of a comparable unrated building nearby.
-From Table 4, the incremental value of a green building is estimated to be about \$5.7 million more than that of a comparable unrated building nearby.
+As noted above, at prevailing capitalization rates of 6 percent, the increment to effective rents (estimated in Table 2) implies that the value of a green building is about \$5.5 million more than the value of a comparable unrated building nearby.
+From Table 3, the incremental value of a green building is estimated to be about \$5.7 million more than that of a comparable unrated building nearby.

 The premium in rents and values associated with an energy label varies considerably across buildings and locations.
-The premium is negatively related to the location premium for a building, within and between cities: a label appears to add more value in extreme climates when heating and cooling expenses are likely to be a larger part of total occupancy cost.
+The premium is negatively related to the location premium for a building, within and between cities: a label appears to add more value in smaller markets and regions and in the more peripheral parts of larger metropolitan areas, where location rents are lower.
 We disentangle the energy savings required to obtain a label from the unobserved effects of the label itself, which could serve as a measure of reputation and marketing gains obtained from occupying a green building.
 The energy savings per se are important.
-A ten percent decrease in energy consumption leads to an increase in value of about one percent, over and above the rent and value premium for a labeled building.
-However, the intangible effects of the label itself - beliefs about worker productivity or improved corporate image, for example - also seem to play a role in determining the value of green buildings in the marketplace.
-Not all of a building's energy use measured by the Energy Star label is directly linked to the ultimate energy bill, yet even reducing that energy consumption yields positive effects on a building's value.
+A 10 percent decrease in energy consumption leads to an increase in value of about 1 percent, over and above the rent and value premium for a labeled building.
+However, the intangible effects of the label itself-beliefs about worker productivity or improved corporate image, for example-also seem to play a role in determining the value of green buildings in the marketplace.
+Not all of a building's energy use measured by the Energy Star label is directly linked to the ultimate energy bill, yet reducing that energy consumption yields positive effects on a building's value.

 Finally, these results provide evidence on the importance of publicly provided information in affecting the choices of private firms about energy use.
-The energy efficiency of capital inputs can be signaled to the owners and tenants of buildings very cheaply,22 and the evidence suggests that the private market does incorporate this information in the determination of rents and asset prices.
+The energy efficiency of capital inputs can be signaled to the owners and tenants of buildings very cheaply,21 and the evidence suggests that the private market does incorporate this information in the determination of rents and asset prices.
 Even if the external effects of energy efficiency were very small, this information program would seem to be a sensible use of public resources.